ethereum/ethereum-org-website/README.md

 **Looking to join our community of translators?**

 Great!
 We'd love to get you involved.
-[Follow the instructions here](https://ethereum.org/languages/#ethereum-org-translation-program).
+[Follow the instructions here](https://ethereum.org/en/languages/#ethereum-org-translation-program) and join our [Discord server](https://discord.gg/CetY6Y4) to collaborate with other community memebers in the #translations channel.
 Thank you in advance for your participation!

 ## 🤔 How are decisions about the site made?